TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.etree.elementtree.rst

              exclude_attrs=None, exclude_tags=None)

    A `C14N 2.0 <https://www.w3.org/TR/xml-c14n2/>`_ writer.
 Arguments are the
    same as for the :func:`canonicalize` function.
-This class does not build a tree but translates the callback events directly into a serialised form using the *write* function.
+This kundi does not build a tree but translates the callback events directly into a serialised form using the *write* function.